leonn3k/open5e/source/Spellcasting/spells_a-z/p/prestidigitation.rst

    your hand and that lasts until the end of your next turn.

-If you cast this spell multiple times, you can have up to three of its non instantaneous effects active at a time, and you can dismiss such an effect as an action.
+If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.